debojit11/event_management_system/README.md

 ---

 ## Deployment
-The application is deployed on an Azure VM running Ubuntu 22.04 LTS server.
+The application will be deployed on Railway.app.
 The deployment setup includes:
-- **Web Server**: Nginx
-- **Application Server**: Gunicorn
+- **PaaS**: Railway.app
 - **Database**: PostgreSQL

 ---